WaywardWysp/Brazen---The-Finale/README.md

 The Minotaur wanders the labryinthe and responds to both visually seeing the player, as well as a limited range of hearing, and charges at the player when having spot them.
 If the Minotaur catches the Player, the Player is killed and forced to restart.
 Brazen contains music, several sound ques and sound effects for the Minotaur, items, and the player.
 ## Art Requirements
 Every item and texture found in Brazen was 100% created by both artists, Lee and Daelyn.
 This includes but is not limited to: walls and floors, pillars, the Key, balls of twine, The Minotaur, Notes, Sconces, gates, Corpses, etc. All UI assets, props and base Minotaur and Corpse Sculpts were made by Lee, all animations and major texturing work were done by Dae.
 The Minotaur has several animations, including: Idle, Patrol Walk, Player Spotted, Spotted Chargeup, and Charge.
-Dae also implemented the moving Corpse animations.
+Dae also implemented the posable Corpse.
 Fire and Golden Twine Particles were made and implemented by Dae.
 ## Code Requirements
 All code was implemented by Jazmine Ashley.